The Gauss Image Problem with Weak Aleksandrov Condition: Introduction

 where

 \end{defi}

-Besides showing that weak Aleksandrov is a necessary assumption for existence to the Gauss Image Problem, we also show that the classical Aleksandrov assumption implies the weak Akeskandrov assumption.
-Equipped with this new definition, the main result of this paper is the following:
+Besides showing that the weak Aleksandrov relation is a necessary assumption for the existence of a solution to the Gauss Image Problem, we also show that the classical Aleksandrov relation implies the weak Aleksandrov relation.
+The nature of the constant $\alpha$ is addressed in Section \ref{Weak section}.
+In particular, if $\mu = \lambda(K,\cdot)$, then the constant $\alpha$ in the weak Aleksandrov condition is closely related to the inner to outer radius ratio of the body $K$.
+See Proposition \ref{necessity} and the discussion after it.

+Now, with an appropriate necessary condition, we are ready to state the main result of the paper.
+In the following, a measure $\mu$ is a discrete measure if it can be expressed as

+where $\mu_i$ are some positive coefficients, and $\delta_{v_i}$ is a Dirac measure of the set $\{v_i\}$.
+For the measure $\mu$, we also define the set $P_\mu$ of polytopes as